GSP747

 - You are ready to deploy the application.
 Enter the commands below into the Linux instance shell to rebuild the site with Hugo and to deploy it with Firebase:

-- After the application has been deployed, you will receive a hosting URL.
-Click on it and you will see the same website being served from the Firebase CDN (content delivery network).
-If you receive a generic "welcome" message, wait a few minutes for the CDN to be initialized and refresh the browser window.
-Save this hosting URL for later use.
+- After the application has been deployed, you receive a hosting URL.
+Click on it and to see the same website being served from the Firebase CDN (content delivery network).

 You have now performed the entire deployment locally.
-Next, automate the process from end to end using Cloud Build.
+Next, you automate the process from end to end using Cloud Build.

 Task 2.
 Automate the deployment